 How to Freak Out Less About Holiday Decorating

-I snapped the above pic this morning, and you can clearly see my tree is up and there is garland is on the sideboard, but yer zen girlfriend is taking her time with embellishments.
+You can clearly see how a year ago, our tree was up and a bit of garland rested on the sideboard, but yer zen girlfriend took her sweet time with embellishments.

 And without apologies!
-I plan to enjoy the process and focus my energies on slow and steady breathing and smiling.
+I was and am determined to enjoy the process and focus energies on slow and steady breathing.
+And smiling.

 On with the pre-holiday counseling.